pyeve/eve/docs/config.rst

                                 If URRA is not active on the endpoint, this rule behaves like ``unique``

+``unique_within_resource``      The value of the field must be unique within
+                                the resource.

+                                This differs from the ``unique`` rule in that it will use the datasource filter when searching for documents with the same value for the field.
+                                Use this when the resource shares the database collection with other resources but their documents should not be taken into account when evaluating the uniqueness of the field.

 ``data_relation``               Allows to specify a referential integrity rule
                                 that the value must satisfy in order to validate.
 It is a dict with four keys: